znuny/FAQ/doc/en/config.md

-    There are tree possible FAQ states: "internal": only agents can see the FAQ article, "external": agents and registered customer can see the FAQ article and "public": this FAQ articles are accessible from the OTRS public interface.
+    There are tree possible FAQ states: "internal": only agents can see the FAQ article, "external": agents and registered customer can see the FAQ article and "public": this FAQ articles are accessible from the Znuny public interface.

     By default the system has the Category "Misc" and the Languages "en" for English and "de" for German. (more Categories and